Release the leopard!

 Framing Nature – conservation and culture was published last Autumn, and through nine first-hand accounts, tells the stories of nine fascinating species, from eagles to ants.
 In so doing, Laurence is telling a tenth story, of that other species, us, and our relationship with the rest of nature.

 Leopard Moon Rising is set mainly in India.
 Based on conversations with indigenous tribal communities, it explores the fundamental values at play in the often fragile and fraught relationship between people and wildlife.
-Currently available as a Kindle eBook, and in ePub format for other e-readers through channels such as Kobo, Apple Books and Barnes and Noble.
-Reviewers: a watermarked pdf is available here, and a press release here.
+The paperback will be released on 1 June along with digital versions (available for pre-order now).
+Also available as a Kindle eBook (Amazon only), and in ePub format for other e-readers through channels such as Kobo, Apple Books and Barnes and Noble.